-◆ Reduce high frequency reflection and self-oscillation.
+◆ Reduce high-frequency reflection and self-oscillation.
 When the frequency of the signal is high, the wavelength of the signal is very short.
 When the wavelength is shorter than the length of the transmission line, the superposition of the reflected signal on the original signal will change the shape of the original signal.
-If the characteristic impedance of the transmission line is not equal to the load impedance (ie, it does not match), then reflection will occur at the load end, causing self-oscillation.
-The low frequency signals of the traces on the PCB can be directly connected, and it is usually not necessary to add a series matching resistor.
+If the characteristic impedance of the transmission line is not equal to the load impedance (ie, it does not match), then the reflection will occur at the load end, causing self-oscillation.
+The low-frequency signals of the traces on the PCB can be directly connected, and it is usually not necessary to add a series matching resistor.

 (2) Parallel impedance matching, also known as "terminal impedance matching", is usually used at the input/output interface end, mainly referring to the impedance of the transmission cable.
 For example, the input matching resistance of LVDS and RS422 / 485 using Category 5 twisted pair is 100~120Ω; the matching resistance of video signal using coaxial cable is 75Ω or 50Ω, and the flat cable is 300Ω.
 The resistance of the parallel matching resistor is related to the medium of the transmission cable, regardless of the length.
 Its main function is to prevent signal reflection and reduce self-oscillation.

 It is worth mentioning that impedance matching can improve the EMI performance of the system.
 In addition, impedance matching can be used to perform impedance transformation in addition to series/parallel resistance.
 Typical examples are Ethernet interfaces, CAN buses, and the like.

 (1) The simplest is to use jumpers.
 If you do not use a wire, you can solder the resistor directly (without affecting the appearance).

 (2) When the matching circuit parameters are uncertain, replace them with 0 ohms.
 When performing actual debugging, determine the parameters and replace them with specific digital components.